100 Years of ‘The Great Gatsby’

 Last year, shortly after President Trump survived an assassination attempt, Hogan spoke at the Republican National Convention, tearing off his shirt to reveal a Trump Vance shirt underneath it.

-But after everything that's happened to our country over the past four years and everything that happened last weekend, I can no longer stay silent.
+As an entertainer, I tried to stay out of politics, but after everything that's happened to our country over the past four years and everything that happened last weekend, I can no longer stay silent.

 I'm here tonight because I want the world to know that Donald Trump is a real American hero.

-It was edited by Michael Benoit, contains original music by Alicia Baitu, Marion Lozano, Diane Wa, and Dan Powell, and was engineered by Chris Wood.
+Today's episode was produced by Rob Zipko.
+It was edited by Michael Benoit, contains original music by Alicia Ba Itou, Marion Lozano, Diane Wong, and Dan Powell, and was engineered by Chris Wood.

 Our theme music is by Jim Brunberg and Ben Landsberg of Wonderly.

-Special thanks to my ninth grade English teacher, Bill Hunter, for introducing me to the great Gatsby as only he could.
+Special thanks to my ninth grade English teacher, Bill Hunter, for introducing me to the Great Gatsby as only he could.

 That's it for the daily.
+I'm Michael Babarro.

 See you on Monday.